VSEPR theory: Examples

 The methane molecule (CH4) is tetrahedral because there are four pairs of electrons.
 The four hydrogen atoms are positioned at the vertices of a tetrahedron, and the bond angle is cos−1(−1/3) ≈ 109° 28′.
 This is referred to as an AX4 type of molecule.
 As mentioned above, A represents the central atom and X represents an outer atom.

 The ammonia molecule (NH3) has three pairs of electrons involved in bonding, but there is a lone pair of electrons on the nitrogen atom.
 It is not bonded with another atom; however, it influences the overall shape through repulsions.
 As in methane above, there are four regions of electron density.
 Therefore, the overall orientation of the regions of electron density is tetrahedral.
 On the other hand, there are only three outer atoms.
 This is referred to as an AX3E type molecule because the lone pair is represented by an E. By definition, the molecular shape or geometry describes the geometric arrangement of the atomic nuclei only, which is trigonal-pyramidal for NH3.

 Steric numbers of 7 or greater are possible, but are less common.
 The steric number of 7 occurs in iodine heptafluoride (IF7); the base geometry for a steric number of 7 is pentagonal bipyramidal.
 The most common geometry for a steric number of 8 is a square antiprismatic geometry.
 Examples of this include the octacyanomolybdate (Mo(CN)_{8}^{4−}) and octafluorozirconate (ZrF_{8}^{4−}) anions.
 The nonahydridorhenate ion (ReH_{9}^{2−}) in potassium nonahydridorhenate is a rare example of a compound with a steric number of 9, which has a tricapped trigonal prismatic geometry.

+Steric numbers beyond 9 are very rare, and it is not clear what geometry is generally favoured.
 Possible geometries for steric numbers of 10, 11, 12, or 14 are bicapped square antiprismatic (or bicapped dodecadeltahedral), octadecahedral, icosahedral, and bicapped hexagonal antiprismatic, respectively.
 No compounds with steric numbers this high involving monodentate ligands exist, and those involving multidentate ligands can often be analysed more simply as complexes with lower steric numbers when some multidentate ligands are treated as a unit.